 Other typical must have features for would be:

 The secure shell protocol covers the actual transmission of data between the

 client and server.
 But the secure shell client

 i.e. a software that allows a remote computer to receive keyboard input

 from, and send formatted text (color, cursor placement, etc.)

 to the user's computer.

-Obviously, the client still needs to be able to perform the functions of a terminal emulator but also extra functions like printing, logging, script-automation and so on.
+Thus, in addition to secure connection and encrypted transmission of raw data, the client still needs to be able to perform the functions of a terminal emulator but also extra functions like printing, logging, script-automation and so on.